nsmcbride/clinicaltrials/README.md

     <img src="./images/study_dist.svg" alt="Study distribution by year" />
 </div>

-ClinicalTrials.gov holds a wealth of knowledge about clinical trials and how they are conducted, including final outcome status for trials.
-The project aims to lay the initial groundwork for predictive analysis that will inform study protocol design, and decision making to align with practices associated with higher success in completing clinical trial.
+ClinicalTrials.gov holds a wealth of knowledge about clinical trials and how they are conducted, including the final outcome status for trials.
+The project aims to lay the initial groundwork for predictive analysis that will inform study protocol design, and decision-making to align with practices associated with higher success in completing clinical trials.

 ### Project Goals
 1. Identify data features within ClinicalTrials.gov that may predict clinical trial completion